shaked32003/WGAN-GP-for-cat-dataset-and-classification-using-GoogleNet-PyTorch/README.md

 As a result, I decided to change direction and try to produce images with a higher resolution of 512x512.
 In addition, following the findings I have reached so far, I assumed that it is possible to achieve good performance even for face images that are noisier than what I have worked with so far due to the fact that the image will be more "detailed" thanks to the increased amount of pixels and it will be possible to identify additional patterns even for high variability with a suitable model

-In order to carry out the task I used the data (https://www.kaggle.com/datasets/andrewmvd/animal-faces) and in it I used the "dog" and "cat" folders that included about 5k different pictures of faces with louder ones at a resolution of 512x512
+In order to carry out the task I used the data (https://www.kaggle.com/datasets/andrewmvd/animal-faces) and in it I used the "cat" folders that included about 5k different pictures of faces with louder ones at a resolution of 512x512
 Also, the task should make changes to the network architecture, which I will mention in the "model" section

 Below is an example of the results obtained: